LusiXie/lusi-xie.org/content/authors/admin/_index.md

   - course: PhD student in Agricultural and Resource Economics
     institution: University of Alberta, Alberta, Canada
     year: 2015 to present
-  - course: M.S. in Agricultural and Resource Economics
+  - course: MSc in Agricultural and Resource Economics
     institution: University of California Davis, CA, USA
     year: 2014
   - course: B.A. in Economics